What do the drone regulations in Norway actually say? (Complete guide 2025)

 Prepare for the exam (1 week) – use the DroneKlar app or self-study

-Download the certificate from flydrone.no
+Download certificate from flydrone.no

 Cost: